justpsychiatry/Justpsychiatry-Article-Archive/docs/source/j_pak_psych_soc/_disorders_based_on_international_classification_of_diseases_criteria_and_its_association_with_depression_and_anxeity_page.docx.rst

    **Table2**

-   s venty cf Depre sio11 am.I A11xiety
+   venty of Depresion am.I A11xiety

 +-----------+----------+-----------+----------+-----------+----------+
 |    **D    |          |           |          |           |          |